The Journey of Shohei Otani: A Reporter’s 10 Year Soul Notebook

 In principle, the opportunity for interviews is “once a day”

 Otani announced his intention to challenge for the major leagues before the draft in the fall of 2012, but Nippon-Ham drafted him.
-After many negotiations, he decided to join the team after careful consideration.
+After many negotiations, he decided to join the team following careful consideration.
 After joining the team, Otani only interacts with the media once a day.
 There’s one reason.
 This is because he is always extremely busy preparing for meetings, practicing, and taking care of his body as a two-way pitcher and hitter.
-This rule continued until he left the team in 2017, and will continue to be followed even after he transferred to the Angels.
+This rule continued until he left the team in 2017, and will continue to be followed even following he transferred to the Angels.

 At that time, my opportunities to visit Kamagaya began to increase rapidly, either as a “journey reporter” who helped the Nippon Ham correspondent on his days off, or on days when the Nippon Ham correspondent was inconvenient for other matters.

 Sponichi’s Nippon-Ham correspondent belongs to the Hokkaido General Bureau (currently Hokkaido Branch) and lives in Sapporo, so a reporter from the Tokyo headquarters had to cover Nippon-Ham’s second-team coverage.
 The main purpose was to interview Otani, who was adjusting to the second team due to pain in his right ankle.
-The employee dormitory in Funabashi City, Chiba Prefecture, where I lived, was only about 30 minutes by train from Kamagaya, so geographical factors were a big factor.
+The employee dormitory in Funabashi City, Chiba Prefecture, where I lived, was only regarding 30 minutes by train from Kamagaya, so geographical factors were a big factor.

 1710835945